tsbertalan/CarND-Path-Planning-Project/README.md

 |`jerk`    |proportional penalty on jerk                                                                 |
 |`ahead`   |static penalty on trajectories with a neighbor less than about 90 m ahead in the target lane |

 These cost components are added, each with their own weighting factor, to produce a total cost for each candidate plan.
+Costs were evaluated in parallel over the entire candidate pool with OpenMP, resulting in a speedup from about 550 to about 160 ms per plan, after which it was feasible to increase the number of plans considered from 128 to 256.

-Several of these components deserve elaboration.
+Several of these cost components deserve elaboration.

 #### `dist`